All 8 Wonder Woman Movies (& Appearances) in Order

 Justice League takes place one year after Superman’s death, and it brings together Batman (Ben Affleck), Wonder Woman (Gal Gadot), The Flash (Ezra Miller), Aquaman (Jason Momoa), and Cyborg (Ray Fisher) to save the world from the villainous Steppenwolf and his army of Parademons.
 The team was formed after Superman’s death, which left the world vulnerable to attack.

-Joss Whedon finished the directing of Justice League due to Zack Snyder’s personal problems that left him unable to assume all professional duties.
+Joss Whedon finished directing Justice League due to Zack Snyder’s personal problems that left him unable to assume all professional duties.
 Over time, this will prove to be an extremely scandalous decision as the movie bombed both in terms of critical reception, leading us to the next movie on our list- Zack Snyder’s Justice League.

 5. Wonder Woman 1984 (2020)